K2 Black Panther: Poland

 On 5 December 2022, the first 10 K2s arrived in Poland, just "six months" following the signing of the agreement.
 They were delivered to the 20th Mechanised Brigade of the 16th Mechanised Division on 9 December 2022.

 On 31 March 2023, the Polish Ministry of Defense signed a foundational agreement with Hyundai Rotem for a consortium to produce K2PL in Poznań.
 The agreement included a supply of K2PL, which was redesigned to meet the Polish military's requirements, and a support vehicle based on the K2PL's platform.

+Following the Russian invasion of Ukraine, the K2 Black Panther became a central component of Poland's military modernisation programme through a series of large-scale defence agreements with South Korea.
+Largely supported by the EU, Poland ordered hundreds of K2 tanks as part of efforts to rapidly expand and modernise the Polish Armed Forces and reinforce NATO's eastern flank.

+The Polish contracts contributed to the growing international profile of South Korea's defence industry, with SIPRI identifying the country as an increasingly significant global arms exporter during the 2021–2026 period.

 Failed bids

 Norway

 The Norwegian Army considered the K2 (assigned as the K2NO) in a 2020 bid against the Leopard 2A7 and intended to make a decision in late 2022.

 In February 2023, the Norwegian government announced its decision to acquire 54 Leopard 2A7 main battle tanks from Germany, despite the Norwegian Defence Materiel Agency (FMA) twice recommending the K2 Black Panther from South Korea.
 The FMA's recommendation was based on a comprehensive assessment that found both tanks to be highly capable and to meet all operational requirements.
 However, the K2 was found to be "significantly lower" in price, weighed approximately 10 tons less, and offered a more traditional and less risky delivery schedule.
 The K2 also reportedly demonstrated superior mobility on snow and ice during winter trials.

-The government’s final decision, however, was not based solely on technical and cost-efficiency.
+The government's final decision, however, was not based solely on technical and cost-efficiency.
 It was driven by broader strategic and security policy considerations.
 As explained by Prime Minister Jonas Gahr Støre, purchasing German tanks ensures Norway has the same equipment as its Nordic neighbors—Sweden, Finland, and Denmark—thereby enhancing interoperability and collective defense within NATO.
 The decision also served to strengthen Norway's already close security and industrial ties with Germany, a key NATO partner and a major consumer of Norwegian natural gas.
 While a disappointment for Hyundai Rotem, the strong performance of the K2 in the Norwegian trials and the FMA's clear recommendation for it validated the tank's standing as a top-tier contender, likely boosting its reputation for future export opportunities to other NATO countries.

 Leopard 2A7 tanks will take some time to arrive in Norway – the first are scheduled to be delivered between 2026 and 2031.